 - Granola Chocolate Chip Cookies

-Breakfast Cookies with Espresso and Oats are packed with morning goodness!
+Breakfast Coffee Cookies with Oats are packed with morning goodness!
 They're the perfect, most delicious blend of cereal and coffee.

 Makes about 16 cookies